nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013021614/README.md

   - `/deep`       - deep keyword search combining links, titles, content, and fzf fuzzy finding. launches new tmux windows if tmux is running.
   - `~`           - return to home page
   - `spawn`       - create a new zettel card linked to here. enter title at prompt. new card is available to navigate and edit immediately.
+  - `clone`       - copy a template card in, replacing current card. copy entire linked network of cards with tag `#template`. capable of creating large structures of notes.
   - `copy...`     - if running in tmux, select text to copy from snippets with fzf
   - `copypath`    - if running in tmux, copy the current markdown file path to tmux buffer
   - `xfer`        - copy between cards or attached files easily by selecting files or cards to open alongside `README.md` in vim tabs